Yetalon/Images/README.md

 # Images
-ai generated images for project use
+ai generated images and other images for project use